falling-stars/treechartjs/README.md

 Note: `nodeControl` can only limit the dragging behavior of the mouse, but not the `chart.insertNode` method

-#### preventDrag
+### preventDrag
 Type: `Function`
 Default: `undefined`

-In the case of `option.draggable === true`, `option.preventDrag` will be triggered before the node is dragged.
-If the return value is `true`, the drag of the current node will be prevented.
-Unlike `option.nodeControl`, `option.nodeControl` will only be executed during the initialization phase, but `option.preventDrag` will be executed before each drag.
+To enable this configuration, you need to set `option.draggable === true` first, and `option.preventDrag` will be triggered before the node is dragged.
+If the return value is `true`, the dragging of the current node will be prevented.
+Unlike `option.nodeControl`, `option.nodeControl` will only be executed during the initialization phase, but ʻoption.preventDrag` will be executed before each drag.

 Make the node with `id === 1` blocked before dragging:
 ```javascript